“Yes it’s fast, yes it handles, and yep, it’s already been on the track.”

-The ‘Eleven’ was built as a sports bike with track days in mind so suspension and engine performance were paramount.
-The stock suspension was well past it’s expiry date so Clay fit a set of GSX-R Showa forks to the stock triple trees.
-The front wheel from an Aprilia RSV went on to the front axel and the GSX-R’s Brembo brakes provide the stopping power.
+The ‘Eleven’ was built as a sports bike with track days in mind so suspension and engine performance was paramount.
+The stock suspension was well past its expiry date so Clay fit a set of GSX-R Showa forks to the stock triple trees.
+The front-wheel from an Aprilia RSV went on to the front axle and the GSX-R’s Brembo brakes provide the stopping power.
 A rear shock, swingarm and wheel from a Ducati 999 went on the rear and to keep the front end in check an Ohlins Steering Damper was mounted using custom bracketry.

-The bikes bodywork evolved around one of it’s cheapest parts, a $20 tail light.
-Purchased on eBay the light was originally from a Ducati 1098 the sharp lines of lens were continued down along the edges of the tail and the edges of the seat.
+The bike’s bodywork evolved around one of it’s cheapest parts, a $20 tail light.
+Purchased on eBay the light was originally from a Ducati 1098.
+The sharp lines of the lens were continued down along the edges of the tail and the seat.
 Working backwards he then tackled the tank maintaining the sharp edges and smooth curves.
-When the body was finished Andrew Swenson laid the custom lettering and pin stripes while Clays good friends at Slingshot Cycles provided the brake and clutch lines.
+When the body was finished Andrew Swenson laid the custom lettering and pinstripes while Clay’s good friends at Slingshot Cycles provided the brake and clutch lines.

 The Atom Bomb Eleven is an aggressive-looking motorcycle and as proven by the peeling rubber on that rear tyre it’s capable of some pretty mean, high-speed cornering.
 If this is Clay’s first attempt at a sports bike I can’t even begin to imagine what’s in store next!